webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

   computers, or networks.
 - **Deserialization**: the reverse process, converting input data back to programmatic data.
+- **Validation**: a process for checking the validity of data such as the type, format, or values.
 - **Schema**: A class used to validate, serialize, and deserialize data.

 ---

 ## Introduction

+We often need to convert data from one data structure to another.
+For example, we may want to convert a complex Python object to a dictionary with native Python data types as values, or vice versa.

 Serialization is a technique for converting data such as a Python object into a series of bytes.
 When a Python object is serialized, we can share it with other programs, computers, or networks.
 Deserialization is the reverse process, converting the byte stream back to an object.

-There are different formats for data serialization.
-We will primarily serialize a Python object to either a dictionary or a JSON-encoded string.
+Validation is a process of checking the validity of data such as the type, format, or values.
+Validation is usually part of deserialization, but could be done during serialization as well.

 The `marshmallow` library is a powerful tool for serializing, deserializing, and validating data in Python.
+It is also database and platform agnostic, which makes useful in many applications.

 In this lesson, we'll use learn how to use `marshmallow` to serialize a Python object.
+While there are different formats for data serialization, we will primarily serialize a Python object to either a dictionary or a JSON-encoded string.

 ---